 There aren’t many disadvantages of Nearshoring once you work with the right software engineering partner.
 It’s more expensive than Offshoring, yes.
-But as we already heard, Nearshoring is cost-efficient in the long run.
-Why?
-Keep on reading.
+But as we already wrote, Nearshoring is cost-efficient in the long run.

 What is Onshoring

 Onshoring is mainly a non-IT service that involves logistics.
 A company takes on the services of a third party within the same country.
-Manufacturers, from industries such as automotive or steel production, benefit from onshoring services since costs of transportation get lower and custom fees vanish completely.
+Manufacturers, from industries such as automotive or steel production, benefit from onshoring services since transportation costs get lower and custom fees vanish completely.

 Advantages of Onshoring

 If your company wants to support local businesses and stay within borders, as well as avoid high transportation costs and customs fees, then Onshoring is the way to go.
-Companies do not have any problems with cultural or language differences, at all.
+Companies avoid problems with cultural or language differences since they are in the same country.
 The shared primary language makes it easy to communicate with each other.